 Why Bet Sizing Really Matters

+Of course we all know how to bet, but I guarantee that most of us do not put much thought into our regular bet sizes.
+However, we are making bets every single hand we play.
 If you can save an extra dollar here or make a few extra dollars there, all that money adds up over time.
 So take a few extra seconds and think about bet sizing.
 I'm sure your win rate will thank you.

 Bets in poker are designed to move the action along.
 You always have to match the last biggest bet if you want to stay in a hand.
 If no one matches the last biggest bet, the player remaining takes the pot.

 How many times do you bet in poker?

 The number of times you bet in poker depends on the game you’re playing and the moves you decide to make.
 If you want to take part in a hand, you’ll have to make at least one bet.
 In Texas Hold’em, you can bet after you receive your two hole cards, after the flop, after the turn and finally, after the river.
 There may be fewer betting rounds depending on the action, if everyone but one folds prior to the river, there are no further betting rounds.